jecanizarez/VulnApp-Software-Explotation/README.md

   - Use `:memory:` for in-memory database (no persistence)
   - Use a file path like `/data/app.db` for persistent storage
 - `PYTHONUNBUFFERED` - Enable Python output buffering (default: `1`)

-## Security Notes

-⚠️ **Warning**: This is a vulnerable application designed for educational purposes.
-Do NOT deploy this in production or expose it to the internet.

 ## License